-Fire is a powerful part of Florida's landscape.
-It can maintain healthy natural ecosystems (Figure 1), but can also turn a home to ashes.
-Florida's frequent lightning strikes and human carelessness guarantee that wildfire will continue to be a factor in both rural and suburban areas.
+Fire is an important component of Florida landscapes.
+It maintains healthy and safe natural ecosystems (Figure 1; Diaz 2012) but can also be a safety concern near residential areas.
+Florida's frequent lightning strikes and human carelessness guarantee that accidental wildfire will continue to affect rural and suburban areas that are near natural areas (Long and Prestemon 2013).
 Some homeowners may wonder if they are in danger of wildfire.
-Find out if you are at risk, and follow these guidelines to reduce the threat of wildfire.
+The purpose of this publication is to help homeowners, land developers, and interested individuals determine whether their properties are at risk and provide guidelines to reduce the threat of wildfire.

 Determine Your Risk

 Wildfire risk depends on the landscape surrounding your community and the plants immediately surrounding your property.
 Fire can spread to your home by burning directly through vegetation up to your house or when embers carried from a nearby wildfire ignite vegetation (Campbell 2020).
 If you live in a home surrounded by natural woods or grasslands or with a yard full of flammable or dense plants such as saw palmetto and gallberry, you could be at risk if a wildfire occurs.